Rudolph E. Tanzi: Career

 At the start of his career in 1980, Tanzi worked as a research technologist for James Gusella at Massachusetts General Hospital.
-There, he assisted in localizing the Huntington's disease gene; his findings were published in Nature in 1983.
+There, he assisted in localizing the Huntington's disease gene; their findings were published in Nature in 1983.
+This was the first study to localize a disease gene purely based on genetic linkage with genomic variants.

-In 1987, based on his doctoral studies at Harvard Medical School, he was the lead author of seven papers published in Science and Nature between 1987 and 1988, describing the initial cloning, mapping, and characterization of the gene encoding the amyloid beta-protein precursor (APP).
-Two other groups reported the cloning of APP at that time, and the gene was shown in 1990 to contain a mutation causing Dutch cerebral hemorrhage with amyloidosis and later in 1991, a mutation causing early-onset familial AD (EO-FAD).
-In 1992, Tanzi and ex-trainee, Wilma Wasco, discovered the two APP family members, APLP1 and APLP2.
+In 1987, based on his doctoral studies at Harvard Medical School, he was the lead author of seven papers published in Science and Nature between 1987 and 1988, describing the initial cloning, mapping, and characterization of the gene encoding the amyloid beta-protein precursor (APP), the first reported Alzheimer’s disease gene.
+Two other groups reported the cloning of APP at that time.
+In 1991-1992, Tanzi and Wilma Wasco, discovered the two APP family members, APLP1 and APLP2.

-In 1995, Tanzi collaborated with Peter Hyslop and Jerry Schellenberg to discover the two other EO-FAD genes, presenilin 1 and 2 (PSEN1 and PSEN2).
+In 1995, Tanzi collaborated with Drs.
+Peter Hyslop and Jerry Schellenberg to discover the two other EO-FAD genes, presenilin 1 and 2 (PSEN1 and PSEN2).
 He has published many key studies characterizing the role of the EO-FAD genes in health and disease.
-All three genes remain among the most highly studied drug targets in the field of AD, especially about therapeutic strategies aimed at reducing beta-amyloid deposition.
-In 1993, Tanzi also first discovered the gene for the neurodegenerative disease, Wilson's disease; his findings were published in Nature Genetics.
+All three genes remain among the most highly studied drug targets in the field of AD aimed at reducing beta-amyloid deposition.

+In 1993, Tanzi first discovered the gene for the neurodegenerative disease, Wilson's disease; his findings were published in Nature Genetics.
 In that same year, he contributed to the discovery of the first familial amyotrophic lateral sclerosis (ALS) gene, SOD1, by providing the key genetic and physical mapping data for chromosome 21 used to find the gene defect.

-As the leader of the Cure Alzheimer's Fund's Alzheimer's Genome Project, Tanzi several other AD genes, most notably, CD33, reported in 2008 with his ex-trainee, Lars Bertram, in the American Journal of Human Genetics.
-In that study, Tanzi reported the first family-based genome-wide association study of AD, which most notably to the identification of the first innate immune AD gene, CD33, which encodes a cell-surface receptor on monocytes and microglia.
-When first identified as an AD gene, nothing was known about CD33 in the brain or AD pathology.
-In 2013, Tanzi and his ex-trainee, Ana Griciuc first reported in Neuron that increased expression of CD33 in microglial cells in AD brain and showed that a protective CD33 gene variant was associated with reductions in CD33 expression and Abeta levels in AD brain.
+As the leader of the Cure Alzheimer's Fund's Alzheimer's Genome Project, Tanzi several other AD genes, most notably, CD33, reported in 2008 with Lars Bertram, in the American Journal of Human Genetics.
+In that study, Tanzi reported the first family-based genome-wide association study of AD, which most notably to the identification of the first innate immune microglial AD gene, CD33, which encodes a cell-surface receptor on monocytes and microglia.
+In 2013, Tanzi and Dr. Ana Griciuc first reported in Neuron that increased expression of CD33 in microglial cells in AD brain and showed that a protective CD33 gene variant was associated with reductions in CD33 expression and Abeta levels in AD brain.
 Importantly, they showed CD33 inhibits microglial phagocytosis and clearance of Abeta and induces pro-inflammatory cytokine release leading to neuroinflammation.
 They also elucidated the molecular mechanism by which sialic acid binds to CD33 to induce neuroinflammation.